bbauska/meta-react-basics/README.md

 different import syntax if the **addTwo** function was instead a named
 export:

-> import { addTwo } from &quot;./addTwo&quot;;
+> import { addTwo } from "./addTwo";
 >
 > // the rest of the mathOperations.js code goes here

 ## **Conclusion**

-In this reading, you&apos;ve learned about the very basics of what modules are in JavaScript, why they are used and how they get exported and imported.
+In this reading, you've learned about the very basics of what modules are in JavaScript, why they are used and how they get exported and imported.

-The examples you&apos;ve seen here are the core of how you&apos;ll deal with imports and exports of various modules in the example React apps on this course.
+The examples you've seen here are the core of how you'll deal with imports and exports of various modules in the example React apps on this course.